I2PC/docs/docs/Installation/Requirements/index.rst

 CUDA (optional)
 ^^^^^^^^^^^^^^^

 CUDA is optional but highly recommended.
-By default, Xmipp will search for your CUDA installation.
+By default, Xmipp will search for your CUDA installation, but you can assign the nvcc exe file in the configuration file with the variable CMAKE_CUDA_COMPILER, is also possible setting the variable XMIPP_CUDA_BIN in the scipion `configuration file <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/scipion-configuration.html>`_.
+To assign a specific compiler for CUDA set the variable CMAKE_CUDA_HOST_COMPILER in the configuration file.
+For more details visit the `configuration page <https://i2pc.github.io/docs/Utils/ConfigurationF/index.html#configuration-file>`_

 - Supported versions: **11.0 – 12.9**
 - We recommend using the newest version available for your operating system.